 - Nature of your problem

 - Physician last seen

 - Employer information of the insured

 How do I cancel or change my appointment?

-Please call the scheduling desk and give your name, your doctor’s name and the date and time of your appointment.
-Please give us 24 hours notice of cancellation if at all possible.
-There is a $75 charge for NEW patients who do no keep their scheduled appointment.
+Simply call the scheduling desk and provide your name, your doctor’s name and the date and time of your appointment.
+We ask that you please provide a minimum 24-hour notice when cancelling an appointment.
+And, remember, there is a $75 charge for new patients who do no keep their scheduled appointment.

 What can I expect at my first appointment?

-If this is your first appointment, please plan to arrive on time to complete the registration process.
-Upon arrival please check in with the receptionist.
-Give her the patient’s name, the physician’s name, and the time of your appointment.
-If you preregistered online please make the front desk aware.
+We ask that you please arrive early enough to give yourself sufficient time to complete the registration process.
+Upon arrival check in with the receptionist and provide the patient’s name, physician’s name, and the time of your appointment.

-You will be called to the registration desk to verify your preregistration information or have your record updated.
-Please be prepared to give the following information:
+Also, at this point, inform the receptionist if you preregistered online.
+You’ll be called to the registration desk to verify your preregistration information or have your record updated.
+Be prepared to give the following information:

 - Patient’s name, address, phone number and emergency contact